zagaris/Decrypto/README.md

 ./client -i 127.0.0.1 -p 6000 -m "hello"
 ```
 Also, you can terminate the communication by sending the message `quit` to the server.

-## Hint

-For this implementation i don't use threads, so the server does not support multiple client connections.